A few weeks ago I joined the open-source project working on Daffodil.

 I'm seeking guidance from those who have familiarity with it, to confirm or clarify some of the things I believe I have discovered about it.
 This is a bit of a ramble also discussing some of the changes I have been making.

-My overall plan is to get it working pretty much "as is", but with the new Eclipse Scala IDE support to improve productivity working on it, and subsequently to start evolving it toward conformance with the latest DFDL v1.0 specification, which is very close to final form.
+It is working pretty much "as is", my changes are oriented towards using the new Eclipse Scala IDE support to improve productivity working on it, and to enable subsequent evolution toward conformance with the latest DFDL v1.0 specification, which is very close to final form.

 As I encountered the source code, it is a body of software that was, as of my checkout, not at a stable design point: